Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/pipes-of-the-sewers.md

 aliases: ["Pipes of the Sewers"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-185. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+185. Available in the SRD."
 ---
 # Pipes of the Sewers
 *Instrument, major, uncommon (requires attunement)*